Skip to content

 {:args {:username "james"}})

-• at-tx (overrides after-tx): specifies the exact latest transaction that’ll be visible to the query.
+specifies the latest system-time that’ll be visible to the query.

 • If not provided, this will default to the latest available transaction on the node.